 The more engagement or conversation you get, the more possibility of high ranking in search engines and will also prove that your content is a “share-worthy”.

 You need to read this to create a valuable content :

 Aside from content that offers value, you have to put attention on how you write your post as well.
-For starters, it is recommended that your blog post should be at least 600 words and use appropriate headings.
-But the longer the post, the better.
+Aside from your blog post should be at least 600 words, it is also important to make your content readable for your audience.

 Like these 2 for example :